MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Shruti Tople, Amit Sharma, Aditya Nori. *ICML 2020*
   - Key Word: Membership Inversion Attacks.
   - <details><summary>Digest</summary> To alleviate privacy attacks, we demonstrate the benefit of predictive models that are based on the causal relationships between input features and the outcome.
 We first show that models learnt using causal structure generalize better to unseen data, especially on data from different distributions than the train distribution.

+- Rethinking Deep Neural Network Ownership Verification: Embedding Passports to Defeat Ambiguity Attacks. [[paper]](https://arxiv.org/abs/1909.07830) [[code]](https://github.com/kamwoh/DeepIPR)
+  - Lixin Fan, Kam Woh Ng, Chee Seng Chan. *NeurIPS 2019*
+  - Key Work: Neural Network Watermarking.
+  - <details><summary>Digest</summary> This work proposes novel passport-based DNN ownership verification schemes which are both robust to network modifications and resilient to ambiguity attacks.
+The gist of embedding digital passports is to design and train DNN models in a way such that, the DNN model performance of an original task will be significantly deteriorated due to forged passports.

 - Making AI Forget You: Data Deletion in Machine Learning. [[paper]](https://arxiv.org/abs/1907.05012) [[code]](https://github.com/tginart/deletion-efficient-kmeans)
   - Antonio Ginart, Melody Y. Guan, Gregory Valiant, James Zou. *NeurIPS 2019*